EVNotify/EVNotifyAPI/docs/index.html.md

 <aside class="warning">
 Even when you only want to modify one setting property, you will need to send all the settings.
-Otherwise missing keys will be reseted and emptied.
+Otherwise missing keys will be reset and emptied.
 So it is recommended to first retrieve all the current settings with the getSettings request and then just modify the properties you want to change.
 </aside>